dots-tb/reF00D/README.md

   NOTE: rePatch module loading will take priority over reF00D.
 If a module is in the rePatch folder, it will be loaded first and reF00D will not attempt to decrypt it.

+## Troubleshooting:
+  Q: I've installed this plugin but games still error with **C1-6703-6** code.
+  A: This error means that vita still couldn't run games/apps.
+This, in return, means reF00D plugin is not loaded, which might be caused by:
+- Bad TAI configuration, for example typo in reF00D line, putting it into wrong section of tai configuration, or using wrong tai configuration file,
+- Misplaced or missing keys.bin file.
+It has to be `ur0:tai/keys.bin`.

 ## Special thanks:
 Team Molecule for feeding the p00r.